Engin Arık

 Engin Arık (October 14, 1948 – November 30, 2007) was a Turkish particle physicist and professor at Boğaziçi University.
-Arik represented Turkey at the Comprehensive Nuclear Test Ban Treaty Organization.
-She was known for her support of Thorium as an energy source and for the full membership of Turkey at CERN.
-Arik died in the Atlasjet Flight 4203 crash on November 30, 2007.
+She led the Turkish participation in a number of experiments at CERN.
+Arık was a prominent supporter of Turkey's membership to CERN and the founding of a national particle accelerator center as a means to utilize thorium as an energy source.
+She has also represented Turkey at the Comprehensive Nuclear Test Ban Treaty Organization for a number of years.
+She died in the Atlasjet Flight 4203 crash on November 30, 2007.

 Education

-Arik graduated from Istanbul University in 1969 with a BSc in physics and mathematics.
+Arık graduated from Istanbul University in 1969 with a BSc in physics and mathematics.
 As a graduate student, Arik attended University of Pittsburgh where she earned a master's degree in 1971 and a PhD in 1976 in experimental high energy physics, where she worked on the E583 experiment at Brookhaven National Laboratory.
-Arik's thesis was titled "Inclusive lambda production in sigma minus - proton collisions at 23 GeV/c."
-Following her PhD, Arik went to University of London, Westfield College for postdoctoral work.
+Arık's thesis was titled "Inclusive lambda production in sigma minus - proton collisions at 23 GeV/c."
+Following her PhD, Arık went to University of London, Westfield College for postdoctoral work.
 Here she worked in high energy physics research being carried out at the Rutherford Laboratory and later at the CERN Laboratory.
 While working as a postdoctoral researcher, she contributed to the "measurement of observables in $\Pi^+p\rightarrow\Kappa^+\Sigma^+$."